-MEP Provis ion Evaluation ent Act 1991 regarding the principles of the Treaty of Waitangi/Te Tiriti o Waitangi among Council akers, staff and the community; consequent ses that tangata whenua have rights protected by the Treaty of Waitangi/Te Tiriti o Waitangi and that tly the Resource Management Act 1991 accords iwi a status distinct from that of interest groups and of the public; and ses the right of each iwi to define their own preferences for the sustainable management of natural al resources, where this is not inconsistent with the Resource Management Act 1991.
-[RPS] 2 - An applicant will be expected to consult early in the development of a proposal (for resource plan change) so that cultural values of Marlborough's tangata whenua iwi can be taken into account.
+MEP Provision Evaluation Management Act 1991 regarding the principles of the Treaty of Waitangi/Te Tiriti o Waitangi among Council decision makers, staff and the community; (d) recognises that tangata whenua have rights protected by the Treaty of Waitangi/Te Tiriti o Waitangi and that consequently the Resource Management Act 1991 accords iwi a status distinct from that of interest groups and members of the public; and (e) recognises the right of each iwi to define their own preferences for the sustainable management of natural and physical resources, where this is not inconsistent with the Resource Management Act 1991.
+[RPS] Policy 3.1.2 - An applicant will be expected to consult early in the development of a proposal (for resource consent or plan change) so that cultural values of Marlborough's tangata whenua iwi can be taken into account.
 [To be undertaken].
-[RPS] Mariboroug B - Where an application for resource consent or plan change is likely to affect the relationship of gh's tangata whenua iwi and their culture and traditions, decision makers shall ensure: The applicant has had regard to the matters in Policy 3.1.3, as set out above, and in the AEE.
-Ecological effects have been assessed by Rob Davidson in his report. (a) the abil lity for tangata whenua to exercise kaitiakitanga is maintained; (b) mauri is and air; s maintained or improved where degraded, particularly in relation to fresh and coastal waters, land a kai and natural resources used for customary purposes are maintained or enhanced and that these are healthy and accessible to tangata whenua; (d) for wate erbodies, the elements of physical health to be assessed are: aesthetic and sensory qualities, e.g. clarity, colour, natural character, smell and sustenance for digenous flora and fauna; ii. life-supporting capacity, ecosystem robustness and habitat richness; . depth and velocity of flow (reflecting the life force of the river through its changing character, flows and fluctuations); Total and the same of the same iv. . continuity of flow from the sources of a river to its mouth at the sea; Analysis of Consistency with the Proposed Marlborough Environment Plan WAY 287
+[RPS] Policy 3.1.3 - Where an application for resource consent or plan change is likely to affect the relationship of Marlborough's tangata whenua iwi and their culture and traditions, decision makers shall ensure: The applicant has had regard to the matters in Policy 3.1.3, as set out above, and in the AEE.
+Ecological effects have been assessed by Rob (a) the ability for tangata whenua to exercise kaitiakitanga is maintained; (b) mauri is maintained or improved where degraded, particularly in relation to fresh and coastal waters, land and air; (c) mahinga kai and natural resources used for customary purposes are maintained or enhanced and that these resources are healthy and accessible to tangata whenua; (d) for waterbodies, the elements of physical health to be assessed are: i. aesthetic and sensory qualities, e.g. clarity, colour, natural character, smell and sustenance for indigenous flora and fauna; ii. life-supporting capacity, ecosystem robustness and habitat richness; 5 iii. depth and velocity of flow (reflecting the life force of the river through its changing character, flows and fluctuations); iv. continuity of flow from the sources of a river to its mouth at the sea; Analysis of Consistency with the Proposed Markorough Environment Plan IGH E 2 Analysis of consistency with the Proposed Manborough Environment Plan